 If the “reply to”, “return path”, or “received from” doesn’t come from “@amazon.com,” then know that it isn’t from Amazon.

 These are a few examples utilized by most phishing artists:

-Amazon sites always ends with “.amazon.com” or perhaps, “sellercentral.amazon.com.”
+Amazon sites always end with “.amazon.com” or perhaps, “sellercentral.amazon.com.”
 Keep in mind that they won’t mix words like “amazon.com.biz” or “sellers-amazon.com.”

-A few phishing emails will also include links that look as if it will redirect you to your official Amazon account.
+A few amazon phishing emails will also include links that look as if they will redirect you to your official Amazon account.
 But the truth is it is a shortened URL, which takes you to a different website.

-Never click at such links.
-Just hover and see where it is going to take you to.
+Never click on such links.
+Just hover and see where it is going to take you.
 This will help you determine if it is a genuine address or a fake one.